agentsofwp/post-series-manager/README.txt

 == Changelog ==

+= 1.1 =
+* Cleaned up some code to match WP standards
+* Post List now supports more than 5 posts
+    * Displays up to 2 posts before and after the current post

 = 1.0.2 =
 * Fixed a small, but nasty, bug with a div not getting closed properly.
 * Added some filters.